STRd6/fxz/README.md

 Recommended file extension `.fxz`.

-FXP Binary Format Specification
+FXX Binary Format Specification
 -------------------------------

-FXP is an FXZ Pack.
+FXX is an FXZ Pack.
 It can contain up to uint32max entries.
 The size of the pack is `8 + 116 * numberOfEntries` bytes.
 It adds 16 byte identifiers to each entry so they can be named.
 If you want them nameless to save those bytes you can glob up fxz data, just smash them all together, I don't think it warrants a